Utilities

 At the end of the calculation you will find a

-file.
-Run (in the folder with this file) the commandw90chk2chk.x -export seedname
+seedname.chkfile.
+Run (in the folder with this file) the commandw90chk2chk.x -export seednameor equivalently

 Copy the

-files) on the machine on which you want to runpostw90
+seedname.chk.fmtfile (together with theseedname.winandseedname.eigfiles) on the machine on which you want to runpostw90. -

 On this second machine (after having compiled